rnaughtonwk/NYCIslandora/Meetings/meeting201908.md

 ### Workshops - METRO Series
 * OpenRefine Workshops - Karen's colleague's availability: Spring workshop
-* Do we want to do something for Archives Week or NYC DH Week?
+* Do we want to do something for Archives Week (October 16th - 23rd 2019) or NYC DH Week (February 2020)?
 Webinar for Archives Week?
 Diverse collections around NYC that use Islandora.
 That way we don’t need a space, we could use something like Zoom.

 * Archipelago - METRO shifting to this
   * Have the data play better together